radicalplatforms/shafa/README.md

 ```

 In order to run the backend, you'll need to get your [Cloudflare D1](https://developers.cloudflare.com/d1/) database setup locally (unless you have creds to access the remote D1 db).
-To migrate/setup your local db locally, run the following and accept the prompts:
+To migrate/setup your local db, run the following and accept the prompts:

 ```
 npm run wrdev-migrate-local